Film / D-War

 - Our Dragons Are Different.
 Five kinds:

-- Imoogi: Giant, cobra like dragons with no limbs.
+- Imoogi: Giant, serpent like dragons with no limbs.

 - Celestial Dragon: Typical Eastern dragon in appearance, and what an Imoogi becomes in possession of the Yooh Yi Joo.